pySTEPS/pysteps/doc/source/user_guide/set_pystepsrc.rst

 ~~~~~~~

 For windows users, the recommended way to customize the pySTEPS
-configuration is place the pystepsrc parameters file in the users folder
+configuration is placing the pystepsrc parameters file in the users folder
 (defined in the %USERPROFILE% environment variable) in the following path:
 **%USERPROFILE%/pysteps/pystepsrc**